adamzvolanek/silver-barnacle/lecturebook/lectures/lecture02/section2_1.md

 ### Hard Drive & Brain (Subconscious)

 All knowledge of programs, files and data is stored on the Hard Drive.
 Just like the brain, it is sectioned off for various purposes.
 The hard drive stores and retrieves all of our precious information and programs for use by use whenever we wish.
 Just like our long term memories.

 ### CPU & Spinal Cord

 A chip that is on the Motherboard that is responsible for processing instructions (commands) received from hard drive (brain).
 It controls every activities of the computer.
 Just like the spinal cord, it receives instructions from the brain (hard drive).

 ### RAM & Brain (Conscious)

 RAM is a holding area of files and instructions that are to be used and then forgotten about.
-It allows the computer to multi-task just as your brain’s conscious thought allows you to multi- task.
+It allows the computer to multi-task just as your brain’s conscious thought allows you to multi-task.
 The more RAM, the better your computer can multi-task, and the faster it will perform.

 ### Speaker/Printer & Mouth